-- Benefit from different income distribution procedures (distribution or accumulation); - Be denominated in different currencies; - Bear different management fees; - Bear different subscription and redemption fees; - Have a different nominal value; - Be combined with systematic risk cover, partial or full, defined in the prospectus.
-This cover is assured through financial instruments to minimise the impact of hedging transactions on other hedging categories on other unit categories of the UCITS; - Be reserved for one or more marketing networks.
+- Benefit from different income distribution procedures (distribution or accumulation); - Be denominated in different currencies; - Bear different management fees; - Bear different subscription and redemption fees; - Have a different nominal value: - Be combined with systematic risk hedging, partial or full, defined in the prospectus.
+This hedging is assured through financial instruments to minimise the impact of hedging transactions on other hedging categories and on other unit classes of the UCITS: - Be reserved for one or more marketing networks.